1. Choose a reliable shipping company.

 Samples for laboratory analysis only, no commercial value and not for consumption

-- State each TYPE of sample (red wine, white wine, etc.)
+- State each TYPE (style) of sample (red wine, sparkling wine, etc.) and that they are for quality control testing purposes only

 - Address of manufacture